 Health and safety

-is always a team effort.
-We encourage our employees to adopt good health and safety practices and to make the right decisions about their wellbeing on a daily basis.
+Safety is always a team effort.
+We encourage our employees to adopt good health and safety practices and to make the right decisions about their everyday wellbeing.
+As a responsible employer, we provide appropriate information and training opportunities to all employees to prevent future workplace incidents.

 1 LTIFR (Lost-Time Injury Frequency Rate) is the number of lost time injuries multiplied by 1,000,000, divided by the employee total hours worked in the reporting period.